stephanbruijnis/omnext.github.io/_best_practices/mendix/Modules/37-App-store-module-changed.markdown

 ---

 **Why**
-Please avoid changing app store modules so you can upgrade in a later phase
+Please avoid changing app store modules, so you can more easily upgrade in a later phase.

 ![37.png]({{ site.url }}/assets/37.png)